Delays in push notifications

 Posted Dec 04, 2023 - 15:42 UTC

-This incident affected: Push notifications.
+This incident affected: Mobile Push Notification Service.